We’ve compiled the most common fees so you know exactly what to expect when starting your New York LLC.

 Once you’ve filed your Articles of Organization, there are a few other fees you need to consider.

 The New York Department of State requires all New York LLCs to publish a copy of their Articles of Organization in two newspapers for six consecutive weeks.
 The newspaper you choose must be designated by the county clerk in the county where your business is registered.

-While newspapers will charge varying fees for this publication, you will also need to pay $50 to file your Certificate of Publication (along with the affidavit of publications to the newspapers).
+While newspapers will charge varying fees for this publication, you will also need to pay $50 to file your Certificate of Publication (along with the affidavit of publication to the newspapers).
 This document certifies that you have satisfied the publication requirements.